 Marilyn From Billy Wilder's Perspective

-By the end of filming, Wilder didn’t want to see Marilyn ever again, let alone work with her.
-He didn’t even invite her to the cast party!
+By the end of filming, Billy Wilder didn’t want to see Marilyn ever again, let alone work with her.
+He didn’t even invite her to the cast party.
 But hey, Marilyn’s behavior had cost the film an estimated $200,000, so Wilder had his reasons.

-Shortly after filming ended, Wilder was asked by the press if he’d ever work with Marilyn again after the horror of Some Like It Hot:
+Shortly after filming ended, Billy was asked by the press if he’d ever work with Marilyn again after the horror of Some Like It Hot: